-At Market Mentors, we know the value of a worthy cause.
+At Market Mentors, we know the value of a worthy cause, and that doing good is good business.
 Beyond the feel-good factor, corporate social responsibility (CSR) is an excellent way to build teamwork, enhance employee engagement, support your community, engage your customers—and yes, even provide benefit from positive public relations.

 According to Deloitte’s 2017 Volunteerism Survey, 70 percent of employees would volunteer if they had more time.
 The survey also found that 89 percent of working Americans believe companies that sponsor volunteer campaigns offer better working environments than those that don’t.

 With that in mind, here are some of the things we’ve learned over the years:

 At Market Mentors, we all enjoy being around each other, so we don’t mind volunteering outside of work hours for worthwhile events.
 Our volunteer time allows us to practice what we preach—promote good deeds and have a good time doing them.

 For example, this year marked our 9th annual Kids Safety Expo at the Basketball Hall of Fame in Springfield.
 Free and open to the public, the event provides families with invaluable services to protect children.
 Our team, along with our event sponsors, brought games and fun attractions to each booth to make the event fun.
 More importantly, we brought energy to make sure the event was memorable for people of all ages.

 As the Expo continues to grow, we see how it brings out people and local businesses who just want to be a part of it and help make things happen.

 2. Pick causes that hit close to home.

 Selecting causes closest to our hearts is a top priority.
 We look for volunteer opportunities that we’d be involved with regardless of our work.